Korean Demilitarized Zone: Joint Security Area

 Since 1953 there have been occasional confrontations and skirmishes within the JSA.
 The axe murder incident in August 1976 involved the attempted trimming of a tree which resulted in two deaths (Captain Arthur Bonifas and First Lieutenant Mark Barrett).
-Another incident occurred on 23 November 1984, when a Soviet tourist named Vasily Matuzok (sometimes spelled Matusak), who was part of an official trip to the JSA (hosted by the North), ran across the MDL shouting that he wanted to defect.
-UN Command Security Battalion records report that as many as 30 North Koreans followed him across the border.
-North Korean troops immediately chased after him, opening fire.
-Border guards on the South Korean side returned fire, eventually surrounding the North Koreans as they pursued Matusak.
-One South Korean and three North Korean soldiers were killed in the action, and Matusak was not captured.
+Another incident occurred on 23 November 1984, when a Soviet tourist named Vasily Matuzok (sometimes spelled Matusak), who was part of an official trip to the JSA (hosted by the North), ran across the MDL shouting that he wanted to defect to the South.
+As many as 30 North Korean soldiers pursued him across the border, opening fire.

+Border guards on the South Korean side returned fire, eventually surrounding the North Koreans.
+One South Korean and three North Korean soldiers were killed in the action.
+Matuzok survived and was eventually resettled in the U.S.

 In late 2009, South Korean forces in conjunction with the United Nations Command began renovation of its three guard posts and two checkpoint buildings within the JSA compound.
 Construction was designed to enlarge and modernize the structures.
 Work was undertaken a year after North Korea finished replacing four JSA guard posts on its side of the MDL.
 On 15 October, 2018, during the high-level talks in Panmunjeom, military officials of the rank of colonel from the two Koreas and Burke Hamilton, Secretary of the UNC Military Armistice Commission, announced measures to reduce conventional military threats, such as creating buffer zones along their land and sea boundaries and a no-fly zone above the border, removing 11 front-line guard posts by December, and demining sections of the Demilitarized Zone.

 Villages

 Both North and South Korea maintain peace villages in sight of each other's side of the DMZ.
 In the South, Daeseong-dong is administered under the terms of the DMZ.
-Villagers are classed as Republic of Korea citizens, but are exempt from paying tax and other civic requirements such as military service.
+Villagers are classed as South Korean citizens, but are exempt from paying tax and other civic requirements such as military service.
 In the North, Kijŏng-dong features a number of brightly painted, poured-concrete multi-story buildings and apartments with electric lighting.
 These features represented an unheard-of level of luxury for rural Koreans, North or South, in the 1950s.
 The town was oriented so that the bright blue roofs and white sides of the buildings would be the most distinguishing features when viewed from the border.
-However, based on scrutiny with modern telescopic lenses, it has been claimed the buildings are mere concrete shells lacking window glass or even interior rooms, with the building lights turned on and off at set times and the empty sidewalks swept by a skeleton crew of caretakers in an effort to preserve the illusion of activity.
+However, based on scrutiny with modern telescopic lenses, it has been confirmed that the buildings are mere concrete shells lacking window glass or even interior rooms, with the building lights turned on and off at set times and the empty sidewalks swept by a skeleton crew of caretakers in an effort to preserve the illusion of activity.